The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 05 Buy a SIM card only if you really need it

-Sincerely, we always recommend to park the phone as much as possible during our trip, in order to discover the archipelago in more depth.
+Sincerely, we always recommend putting down your phone as much as possible during your trip, in order to discover the archipelago in more depth.

 Before buying a SIM, we also remind you that the wifi connection in most hotels, bars and even public places is more than acceptable.